 Common alder is an irregularly shaped shrub or slender small tree up to 20 feet tall.

-Leaves alternate, simple, 1–5 inches long, 1½–2½ inches wide, broadest at or above the middle; margin with blunt or rounded teeth; upper surface dark green; lower surface dark green, somewhat hairy.
+Leaves are alternate, simple, 1–5 inches long, 1½–2½ inches wide, broadest at or above the middle; margin with blunt or rounded teeth; upper surface dark green; lower surface dark green, somewhat hairy.

-Bark is reddish-brown to brown, with horizontal pores, with narrow grooves starting as a vertical row of dots and eventually opening to a narrow crack.
+Bark is reddish brown to brown, with horizontal pores, with narrow grooves starting as a vertical row of dots and eventually opening to a narrow crack.

-Twigs are reddish-brown to brown, hairy at first, smooth later, slender, flexible.
+Twigs are reddish brown to brown, hairy at first, smooth later, slender, flexible.

 Flowering is in March–April.
 Flowers are in catkins, male and female on the same twig; petals are lacking.
 Male catkins in clusters of 2–5, cylindrical, drooping; female catkins in clusters of 2–3, green to purple.